Rain In My Head - 3X WINNER

 The cigarette as a symbol of control, addiction to the relationship, and the slow destruction of the self—each light and extinguish mirrors a cycle of violence and respite.
 Each “drag” is a moment of survival, submission, or defiance.
 The final long breath out.
 A sigh of death, release, or hollow victory.

-Layne Ryn Alba (Apffel) wins the Best Actor award for her protrayal of a Marie, moving through a relationship with the challenge of different languages while also communicating her struggle with thoughts of suicide.
+Layne Ryn Alba (Apffel) wins the Best Actor award for her protrayal of Marie, who is moving through a relationship with the challenges of communicating in different languages while also struggling with thoughts of suicide.
 Layne specializes in 'still waters run deep' characters – those whose internal intensity fuels the external flame.

 Article | Video Interview | IMDb | Variety Magazine | Film Freeway